Elliot-TS/Image2Sound/README.md

 Finally, you can run the program by typing `python Default.py`.

 ## Linux
-Trying to figure out how to run this in Winodws helped remind me why I like Linux so much.
-For one thing, most of the prerequisites are probably already installed.
-But for another thing, if they're not installed, installing them is really easy.

 ### Install Python
 First, check if python is installed.
 Open the terminal (usually CTRL+ALT+T or SUPER+T) and enter `python3 --version`.
 If it says something like `command not found`, then you need to install python.
 Otherwise, you're good.